 This will impact 450,000 of you in Colorado.

-Colorado increases in 2017 could be worse than those nationally, according to the Denver Post in 16 of their major cities.
+Colorado increases in 2017 could be worse than those nationally, according to the Denver Post, in 16 of their major cities.

 People in Colorado may be on the hook for historically large health insurance premium increases next year.

-That was MBC News.
+That was NBC News.

-And it's not just in Colorado, it's all over the country.
+And it's not just in Colorado.

 It's in Florida.

-And Florida, you'll pay a minimum of 25% increases.
+In Florida, you'll pay a minimum of 25% increases.

 Blue Cross, Blue Shield of Florida was approved for a 20% increase.